Before you apply for a property we urge you to:

 It may still be possible for you to rent a property if you have bad credit history or low income but this depends on your situation.
 You will most likely require a guarantor though, who will need to demonstrate they can afford the rent should you fail to pay.
 Please see affordability chart for details.
 We recommended you contact us personally to discuss your personal situation.

 If the landlord is happy to consider housing benefit then the details will say so.
 Sometimes it is the landlord's mortgage lender or insurance company that will not consider housing benefit.
 However, please note before applying that the referencing company will not be able to accept housing benefit as confirmed income, so you would require a suitable guarantor if your earnings are not sufficient.

 Zero hour contracts

-Please be aware that the referencing company will NOT be able to accept you (or your guarantor) based on a 'zero hour' or 'non guaranteed hours' contract alone, as they cannot verify that income to the landlord.
-You/guarantor will need to demonstrate a regular, reliable income, so if you don't have another source of revenue you will need to pay 6 months rent in advance or a guarantor may be acceptable.
-If you wish to check your personal situation before applying you could discuss your circumstances with the referencing company Van Mildert on 0191 256 0920 before applying.
+Please be aware that the referencing company will NOT be able to accept you (or your guarantor) based on a 'zero hour' or 'non guaranteed hours' contract alone.
+This is because they cannot verify the regular income to the landlord, so you/your guarantor will need to demonstrate a regular, reliable income.
+If you don't have another source of revenue then if the landlords agrees you may be able to pay 6 months rent in advance, or alternatively the landlord may agree to a guarantor.
+If you have any doubts about your situation then you could call the referencing company (Van Mildert on 0191 256 0920) to discuss your personal circumstances before applying for a property.

-A guarantor is someone who is prepared to accept liability for the property and pay the rent should you default.
+A guarantor is someone prepared to accept liability for the property and pay the rent should you default.
 A guarantor must: